-Expected CTR (Click-Through Rate): Improve CTR with the AdWords Performance Grader Plus
+Expected CTR (Click-Through Rate): How to Improve CTR with the Google Ads Performance Grader

 Expected CTR is Google’s estimation of the rate at which ad viewers will click through from your ads to your landing page.
 In calculating Expected CTR, Google considers how well your keyword has performed historically, based on the position of your ad.
 Google assigns your keyword a rating of above average, average or below average, using only the exact match keyword.